vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

-vproxy is a Rust-based proxy server that handles HTTP, HTTPS, and SOCKS5 protocols with native IPv6 support and session management.
+vproxy is a Rust-based HTTP, HTTPS, and SOCKS5 proxy server with native IPv6 subnet support.
+This guide covers installation, configuration, IPv6 rotation, and production deployment.

 vproxy requires minimal dependencies.
-You'll need root access for IPv6 configuration and either curl, wget, or Cargo installed.
+You need root access for IPv6 configuration and either curl, wget, or Cargo installed.

 curl -sSL https://raw.githubusercontent.com/0x676e67/vproxy/main/.github/install.sh | bash